Eric-Dilcher/ngx-parent-injector/projects/ngx-parent-injector/README.md

 1. Set `testMode: true` in the options passed to `NgxParentInjectorChild.forRoot`.
 This can be achieved by adjusting `environment.ts` to include a flag indicating test mode, and setting that flag to `true` during test builds by using `fileReplacements` in `angular.json`'s test block.
 2. Since `getParentToken(token)` will simply return `token` unchanged if it can't find the corresponding token on the parent app, you can provide mocks for `token` as you normally would in the testing module.
-3. Call `suppressWarnings()` before runing tests to prevent warnings from polluting the test output.
+3. Call `disableWarnings()` before running tests to prevent warnings from polluting the test output.

 See the [Demo App](https://github.com/foiled-plan/ngx-parent-injector) for an example of unit tests.